-If the acquisition had been completed on 1 April 2008, total group revenue for the year ended would have been HK\$108,220,000, and loss for the year would have been HK\$81,801,000.
+If the acquisition had been completed on 1 April 2008, total group revenue for the year ended would have been HK\$108,220,000, and loss for the year would have been HK\$58,978,000.
 The pro forma information is for illustrative purpose only and is not necessarily an indication of revenue and results of the Group that actually would have been achieved had the acquisition been completed on 1 April 2008, nor is it intended to be a projection of future results.

-38. DISPOSAL OF SUBSIDIARIES
+37. DISPOSAL OF SUBSIDIARIES

-On 9 July 2008, the Group has disposed the Group's equity interest in KCL Construction Limited (formerly known as Wing Hong Engineering and Construction Limited) at a consideration of approximately HK\$10,000.
+On 9 July 2008, the Group has disposed the Group's equity interest in KCL Construction Limited (formerly known as Wing Hong Engineering and Construction Limited) to Mr. Charles Lai at a consideration of approximately HK\$10,000.
 The disposal of KCL Construction Limited was completed on 9 July 2008.

-On 20 March 2009, the Group has disposed the Group's equity interest in Good Busy International Limited at a consideration of approximately HK\$100.
+On 20 March 2009, the Group has disposed the Group's equity interest in Good Busy International Limited to Mr. Samson Hui to at a consideration of approximately HK\$100.
 The disposal of Good Busy International Limited was completed on 20 March 2009.

-During the year, W & D Joint Venture Limited was deregistered on 19 December 2008.
+During the year ended 31 March 2009, W & D Joint Venture Limited was deregistered on 19 December 2008.